Roasted garlic just got easier with this air fryer recipe. In this post, I’ll share how to roast garlic in the air fryer + my favorite ways to use it.

 When I’m making pizza it’s easy to throw a garlic head into the air fryer while I’m waiting for the dough to come to room temperature and oven to heat.

-Tip: If the air fryer roasted garlic isn’t totally creamy before getting added to the pizza, that’s okay since it will still cook for a while longer on top of the pizza.
+Tip: If it isn’t totally creamy before getting added to the pizza, that’s okay since it will still cook for a while longer on top of the pizza.

-Roasted garlic has a mild sweetness that gives that garlic flavor without the sharpness.
-Just swap out the raw garlic and put in roasted instead.
+It has a mild sweetness that gives that garlic flavor without the sharpness.
+Just swap out the raw and put in roasted instead.

-Or you can get really simple and give a nod to that Valentine’s Day appetizer from many years ago by just smearing roasted garlic on toasted baguette.
+Or you can get really simple and give a nod to that Valentine’s Day appetizer from many years ago by just smearing roasted cloves on toasted baguette.

 I like to dip my baguette into extra virgin olive oil & balsamic glaze.
-Then I smash a clove or two of garlic on top of it.
+Then I smash a clove or two on top of it.

 This wintery time of year when a cold kale salad with lemon tahini dressing isn’t quite as appealing, having a side of warm bread with roasted garlic makes that dinner of salad a bit more inviting.

-How to roast garlic in the air fryer (Roasted garlic air fryer recipe)
+How to roast it in the air fryer

 Drizzle the exposed parts of the cloves with extra virgin olive oil, wrap it in aluminum foil like a pouch, and pop it into the air fryer.

-A medium sized head of garlic takes about 20 minutes at 400 degrees.
-The timing will vary depending on the size of your head of garlic.
+A medium sized head takes about 20 minutes at 400 degrees.
+The timing will vary depending on the size.

-The head of garlic will be hot, of course, when coming out of the air fryer.
+The head will be hot, of course, when coming out of the air fryer.
 So allow it to rest for a bit before fully digging into it.

 Once it’s had a chance to cool, remove the garlic from the peel by giving each clove a light squeeze.
 Each one should pop right out of its skin.